The purpose of this document is to provide clients with information on how to lodge a complaint.

 The complaint must contain all relevant information and copies of relevant documentation must be attached to the written complaint.

 Coronation will confirm receipt of a complaint to the complainant within 48 hours of receipt.
-Coronation will also endeavour to provide the complainant with a time frame within which it is likely to complete its investigation into the complaint but, depending on the complexity of the complaint, this may not always be possible.
+Coronation will also endeavour to provide the complainant with a time frame within which it is likely to complete its investigation of the complaint but, depending on the complexity of the complaint, this may not always be possible.

 Resolution of a Complaint